Julie; or, The New Heloise: Reception

-Historian Robert Darnton has argued that Julie "was perhaps the biggest best-seller of the century".
-Publishers could not print copies fast enough so they rented the book out by the day and even by the hour.
-According to Darnton, there were at least 70 editions in print before 1800, "probably more than for any other novel in the previous history of publishing."
+Arthur Schopenhauer called Julie one of the four greatest novels ever written, along with Tristram Shandy, Wilhelm Meister's Apprenticeship and Don Quixote.

-Readers were so overcome that they wrote to Rousseau in droves, creating the first celebrity author.
+Julie was perhaps the best-selling novel of the 18th century.
+Some readers were so overcome that they wrote to Rousseau in droves, creating the first celebrity author.
 One reader claimed that the novel nearly drove him mad from excess of feeling while another claimed that the violent sobbing he underwent cured his cold.
 Reader after reader describes their "tears", "sighs", "torments" and "ecstasies" to Rousseau.
-One wrote in a letter to Rousseau after finishing the novel:
+Diane de Polignac wrote to Marie Madeleine de Brémond d’Ars after finishing the novel:

-I dare not tell you the effect it made on me.
-No, I was past weeping.
-A sharp pain convulsed me.
-My heart was crushed.
-Julie dying was no longer an unknown person.
-I believed I was her sister, her friend, her Claire.
-My seizure became so strong that if I had not put the book away I would have been as ill as all those who attended that virtuous woman in her last moments.
+I dare not tell you the effect it had on me; no, I was past weeping; an intense pain took possession of me, my heart seized up; the dying Julie was no longer someone unknown to me, I became her sister, her friend, her Claire; I was so convulsed that had I not put the book down I would have been as overcome as all those who attended that virtuous woman in her last moments.

 Some readers simply could not accept that the book was fiction.
-One woman wrote to Rousseau asking:
+Madame Duverger wrote to Rousseau asking:

-Many people who have read your book and discussed it with me assert that it is only a clever fabrication on your part.
-I can't believe that.
-If so, how could a mistaken reading have produced sensations like the ones I felt when I read the book?
-I implore you, Monsieur, tell me: did Julie really live?
-Is Saint-Preux still alive?
-What country on this earth does he inhabit?
-Claire, sweet Claire, did she follow her dear friend to the grave?
-M. de Wolmar, milord Édouard, all those persons, are they only imaginary as some want to convince me?
-If that be the case, what kind of a world do we inhabit, in which virtue is but an idea?
+Many persons who have read your book, to whom I have spoken, have assured me that you thought it all up.
+This I cannot believe.
+Could a false reading n sensation comparable to what I felt in reading it?
+Once more, Monsieur, did Julie exist?
+Is St Preux still alive?
+In what part of this earth does he live?
+Did Claire, that tender Claire, follow her other half?
+Are M. de Wolmar, Mylord Edward, all those persons, only imaginary, as some try to persuade me?
+What is then the world where we live, where virtue is but an idea?
+Happy mortal, you alone perhaps know and practice it.

-Other readers identified less with the individual characters and more with their general struggles.
-They saw in Julie a story of temptation, sin and redemption that resembled their own lives.
+Others identified less with the individual characters and more with the nature of their struggles, seeing in Julie a story of temptation, sin and redemption that resembled their own lives.

-The success of Julie delighted Rousseau; he took pleasure in narrating a story about how a lady ordered a horse carriage to go to an Opera, and then picked up Julie only to continue reading the book till the next morning.
-So many women wrote to him offering their love that he speculated there was not a single high society woman with whom he would not have succeeded if he wanted to.
+Rousseau liked to tell of how one lady ordered her carriage to take her to the Opera, and then picked up Julie only to continue reading it until the next morning.
+So many women wrote to him offering their love that he speculated there was not a single high society woman whom he could not have bedded if he had wanted.

+The novel made a strong impression on Napoleon in his youth, and he would often read either it or the Bible aloud to guests while he was a prisoner on St. Helena after dinner.